Ruglehjs/Ruglehjs/README.md

 - 👋 Hi, I’m Diego a Software Engineer based on Santiago, Chile
-- 🌱 I’m currently learning and improving in Javascript and React
 - 📫 How to reach me: ruglehjs@gmail.com

 <!---